Breezydust/ADXL345/Mechanical/README.md

 # Mechanical

-This folder contains laser cutting a 3D printing files
+This folder contains laser cutting and 3D printing files